-One of the causes of the current housing crisis is cultural with councils and local residents alike, tending to oppose new developments on instinct.
-To solve the problem Grant suggests that more partnerships are needed between local authorities and developers but more importantly, we should learn to look for the positives in developing our local areas.
+One of the causes of the current housing crisis is cultural with councils and local residents tending to oppose new developments, on instinct.
+To solve our housing problem, more partnerships are going to be needed between local authorities and developers and we need to look more positively at developing our spaces.

 The Housing Crisis

 Amy: What could councils be doing to address the housing crisis?
 How could they be working differently?

 Grant: The mindset differs from council to council.
 Some councils have one perspective and other councils have a different perspective.